For over a year I’ve been reading articles from RSS feeds only once a day, and now I’m making it possible and easy for anyone to do that as well.

 Go ahead and experience a calmer way of reading what’s new using Focusd.
-Email me after signup and I’ll give you $1.99 off per month for the first 3 months (usually $2.99 / month).
+Email me after signup and I’ll give you the first 3 months free (usually $0.99 / month).

 Now that my promo is done, here’s the story that got me to it: